 There is no separate interview process for the different tracks.
 We encourage you to apply to both tracks so that you have the opportunity to rank both after learning more about what we offer on your interview day.

 The residency is based at a newly built community hospital in the northwestern Denver metro area.
 St. Anthony North is home to only the family medicine residency, and residents are supervised by board-certified family medicine faculty members.
 Residents also consult with specialists and hospitalists directly in order to care for patients.
 The health campus is focused on wellness and integrated care.
 There are three outpatient clinics within the residency.
 Residents match into the two larger clinics, and have an opportunity to interview for and transfer into the Thornton Clinic after their PGY-1 year is completed.

 Orchard Neighborhood Health Center (144th Ave Site)

-St. Anthony North developed a new medical campus for the 21st century that is focused on wellness and integrative care.
-The medical campus is located just west of I-25 and 144th Ave in Westminster, CO.
+St. Anthony North developed a new medical campus for the 21st century that is focused on wellness and integrated care.
+The medical campus is located west of I-25 and 144th Ave in Westminster, CO.
 The residency is integral to the innovative vision at the medical campus with a new Family Medicine Center on the first floor of the main medical pavilion attached to the hospital.
 The clinic is divided into 3 pods and is designed to accommodate a modern patient-centered workflow.
 Approximately 2/3 of the residents and faculty are based at this location.

 84th Avenue Neighborhood Health Center (84th Ave Site)